vboyev-MSFT/defender-docs/defender-endpoint/mde-demonstration-amsi.md

 ## Testing AMSI with Defender for Endpoint

-In this demonstration page, you have three engine choices to test AMSI:
+In this demonstration article, you have two engine choices to test AMSI:

 - PowerShell
 - VBScript